 What is the ROI of using VR in business?

-If you already are an engineer, the answer is very easy: just buy a VR headset.
+If you are already working with CAD models, becoming a VR engineer is fairly easy.
 There are multiple plug-ins that interface seamlessly with the CAD software you already use, bringing most of the benefits of VR with very low time and financial investment.
 Your first investment will be a VR headset.

-In order to become a true VR expert, there will obviously be a whole different set of skills to master, starting with programming languages.
-Virtual reality often use C, C++ for development, and there are a few libraries available with tools and features to integrate VR through programming.
+To become a true VR expert, there will obviously be a whole different set of skills to master, starting with programming languages.
+Virtual reality often uses C, C++ for development, and there are a few libraries available with tools and features to integrate VR through programming.
 You may probably need to be familiar with IDE (integrated development environment) such as Unity and Unreal 3D engines.
 If that fits your profile, don’t hesitate to apply for a job at TechViz!
 We are always looking for highly professional and passionate experts to help us grow our solutions.